rust-lang/rust/text/0000-custom-test-frameworks.md

 If this RFC lands and [RFC 2287] is rejected, we should probably try to stabilize `test::black_box` in some form (maybe `mem::black_box` and `mem::clobber` as detailed in [this amendment]).

+## Cargo integration

+A previous iteration of this RFC allowed for test frameworks to declare new attributes and folders, so you would have `cargo test --kind quickcheck` look for tests in the `quickcheck/` folder that were annotated with `#[quickcheck]`.

+This is no longer the case, but we may wish to add this again.

  [RFC 2287]: https://github.com/rust-lang/rfcs/pull/2287
  [this amendment]: https://github.com/Manishearth/rfcs/pull/1